Wild Cantor actions: Introduction

-The groups \eqref{eq-directlimk} and \eqref{eq-directlimz} are called the \emph{stabilizer} and the \emph{centralizer (direct limit) groups} respectively \cite{HL2019b}.
 It was proved in \cite{HL2019b} that although the groups $K_\ell$ appearing in \eqref{eq-directlimk} and $Z_\ell$ appearing in \eqref{eq-directlimz} depend on the choice of a system of neighborhoods of the identity $\{\widehat{V}_\ell\}_{\ell \geq 0}$ and on the choice of a point $x \in X$, the isomorphism classes of the direct limits do not depend on these choices.
 More precisely, we have:

 \begin{thm}[{\cite[Theorem 4.15]{HL2019b}}] Let $(X,G,\Phi)$ be a minimal equicontinuous action of a finitely generated group $G$ on a Cantor set $X$.
 Then the direct limit isomorphism classes $\U_s(\Phi)$ and $\U_c(\Phi)$ of the groups $\U^x_s(\Phi)$ and $\U^x_c(\Phi)$ are invariants of the conjugacy class of the action $(X,G,\Phi)$. \end{thm}